Erenumab CM-MO

 • Transition to nonoveruse at month 3: simple analgesics 60%/71% vs 52% placebo; triptans 65%/54% vs 33% placebo; combination 45%/59% vs 40% placebo

-• AE profile similar across groups; most common erenumab AEs were injection-site erythema, muscle spasms, and migraine
+• AE frequency similar across groups; most common erenumab AEs (≥2%) were injection-site erythema, muscle spasms, migraine, injection-site pain, constipation, cough, oropharyngeal pain, upper respiratory tract infection, nausea, and nasopharyngitis

 Bottom Line